KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 **Added:** <Version date="2021-04-05" />
 **Last tested:** <VersionHl date="2021-04-05" />

-**Finding:** Electro-charged + heavy hit instances can stagger lock.
+**Finding:** Electro-Charged + heavy hit instances can stagger lock.

 **Evidence:** _Youtube video lost to the sands of time_

-1. Apply electro-charged and deal heavy hits to target
+1. Apply Electro-Charged and deal heavy hits to target
 2. Stagger resistance will be reduced
-3. A threshold will be met and allows electro-charged heavy hits to stun lock ruin guard
+3. A threshold will be met and allows Electro-Charged heavy hits to stun lock ruin guard

-Applying electro-charged \(EC\) and dealing heavy hits \(HH\) on ruin guards appears to reduce the ruin guard's stun resistance.
+Applying Electro-Charged \(EC\) and dealing heavy hits \(HH\) on ruin guards appears to reduce the ruin guard's stun resistance.
 This will eventually allow the ruin guard to be stun locked without weak point hits.
 Stun will continue until EC and HH application expires.

 First clip 0:00-0:40
 Evidence that this is practicable in the overworld

-1. Xingqiu's Q + Beidou's Q = electro-charged normal attacks
+1. Xingqiu's Q + Beidou's Q = Electro-Charged normal attacks
 2. Xiao's Q empowers normal attacks and plunges to be HH capable
-3. Using electro-charged N1CJP for a duration will put the ruin guard into a pseudo stun state
+3. Using Electro-Charged N1CJP for a duration will put the ruin guard into a pseudo stun state
 4. EC application expires
 5. Xiao's Q expires and loses HH potential
 6. Ruin guard is no longer stun locked and resumes attacking